wojtekmaj/react-date-picker/README.md

 #### Legacy browsers

-If you need to support legacy browsers like Internet Explorer 10, you will need to use [Intl.js](https://github.com/andyearnshaw/Intl.js/) or another Intl polyfill along with React-Calendar.
+If you need to support legacy browsers like Internet Explorer 10, you will need to use [Intl.js](https://github.com/andyearnshaw/Intl.js/) or another Intl polyfill along with React-Date-Picker.

 ### Installation

-Add React-Date-Picker to your project by executing `npm install {PACKAGE_NAME_GOES_HERE}` or `yarn add {PACKAGE_NAME_GOES_HERE}`.
+Add React-Date-Picker to your project by executing `npm install react-date-picker` or `yarn add react-date-picker`.

 ### Usage